ircd-hybrid/ircd-hybrid.github.io/index.md

 ## Home ::

-Welcome to the official site of the IRCD-Hybrid Project!
+Welcome to the official site of the ircd-hybrid development projects!
 Here you'll be able to find everything you'll need to get started in hosting your own IRC server as well as support.

-We hope that you enjoy IRCD-Hybrid and continue to use it for many years to come.
+We hope that you enjoy ircd-hybrid and continue to use it for many years to come.

 In case you're also looking for an IRC services package, we strongly recommend the [Anope IRC Services](https://www.anope.org/).